AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Group Management/agora_chat_restful_group_create.md

 For other fields and descriptions, see [Common parameters](#pubparam).

 If the returned HTTP status code is not 200, the request fails.
-You can refer to [Status code ](#code) for possible causes.
+You can refer to [Status codes](#code) for possible causes.

 ### Example